dominopizzaaaa/govtech-multimodal-ai/README.md

             "2.
 Text Extraction and Indexing: Extract all visible text and format it for optimal search indexing. \n" "   - If there are compound words (e.g., 'SyncTalk'), break them down into separate words (e.g., 'sync talk synctalk').\n"
             "   - If there is Chinese text, provide a pinyin transliteration to improve searchability."): 24/28
-- Third try: I change the prompt to 'extract only the brand name' so i can use the brand names to search for the data later:
+- Third try: I change the prompt to 'extract only the brand name' so i can use the brand names to search for the data later: 24/28.
+Chinese characters not captured
+- Fourth try: I made the prompt more detailed: by adding 'do not add extra words'.
+Too many phrases like: here are the words extracted from the image and also chinese characters still not captured: 18/28
+- Fifth try: Changed prompted to "Extract the brand name and words from this image.
+Do not add extra phrases like 'the text in the image is ...' or 'extracted text is ...' or 'the words in the image are'.
+I should not see any of those phrases or any phrase that carries the same meaning and purpose.
+I only want the words in the picture.
+Output Chinese characters and punctuation if present in the photo.
+Include all words that are in the photo": 20/28
+- Sixth try: Chinese words are still not being outputted.
+I am trying to make the prompt more specific "Extract the brand name from this image.
+Do not add extra words or formatting.
+Do not add extra phrases like 'the text in the image is ...' or 'extracted text is ...' or 'the words in the image are'.
+I should not see any of those phrases or any phrase that carries the same meaning and purpose.
+Keep Chinese characters, punctuation, and English words exactly as they appear.
+Ensure all words, including Chinese, are extracted and formatted correctly.":
 ---

 ## 3. Running This Project